JessiVelazquez/adventures/README.md

 - Build out SinglePark component based on the singlePark data coming back from API.

+- Use Material UI Image List horizontal for images

 - Improve speed of API response of parks by state - believe this could be improved by writing logic to get only the required data (image and park name) in the back end route to NPS API. (in the ```.then``` block)

 **NOTES:**